 - DigitalGauge.Text - specifies the text to be displayed;

 - DigitalGauge.DigitCount - specifies the number of placeholders for the text;

 - DigitalGauge.LetterSpacing - specifies the distance between characters.

-A Background Layer is the background of the digital gauge.
-It is represented by the DigitalBackgroundLayerComponent class.
-This layer provides the following main display options:
+A Background Layer (an instance of the DigitalBackgroundLayerComponent class) is the background of the digital gauge.
+This layer contains the following main display options: